 Conference organizers are strongly encouraged to investigate alternative sources of finance, such as support from their home institutions or external sponsors.

-Conference proposals may be submitted to at any time.
+Conference proposals may be submitted at any time.
 However, to be considered for a particular year, they need to reach EATSA no later than one month before the conference of the previous year.
 Conference organizers are normally expected to attend the annual EATSA conference which immediately precedes the year of the proposed one, so that they can present the proposal directly to the EATSA Committee and during the general assembly.
 If there are several proposals, the Board will vote to decide the conference venue.

-A Call for Papers and circulate it amongst the EATSA Board members for feedback and potential suggestions for improvement.
+A Call for Papers is drafted and circulated amongst the EATSA Board members for feedback and potential suggestions for improvement.
 The Call for Papers must include a description of the conference theme and it should specify a number of topics or themes for which submissions are invited.
 It also needs to include a specific submission deadline for submission of abstracts and subsequently, instructions on how to format and submit papers.
-EATSA strongly recommends setting a submission deadline which gives potential participants sufficient time to prepare and submit their work and also gives the local organizing committee the time needed to organize the review process for paper submissions.
+All these need to be reflected on the conference website.

 Experience has shown that the paper submission deadline may be reasonably set to a date 3-4 months prior to the conference.
 EATSA also recommends not extending the submission deadline and mentioning this in the Call for Papers to signal to authors that the deadline needs to be kept to have their work considered for the conference.

-All EATSA Direction Board and Advisory Board members may be requested by the organizing committee to review conference submissions.
-Additionally, academic members of the hosting institution may also be recruited as reviewers.
+EATSA Board members may be requested by the organizing committee to review conference submissions.
+Additionally, academic members of the host institution may also be recruited as reviewers.
 It is further recommended that a few backup reviewers are recruited who can replace those initial reviewers who are unable to submit their reviews on time.
 Reviewers need to be instructed about how and by when they should submit their reviews.
-Reviews are submitted online.
-Reviews consist of three parts: numerical scores regarding a given list of quality criteria, written comments to authors, and written comments to the organizing committee.
+Reviews are submitted online and consist of three parts: numerical scores regarding a given list of quality criteria, written comments to authors, and written comments to the organizing committee.
 Comments to authors should be written in a constructive tone to help them improving their work.
 Based on the reviews, the organizing committee will make decisions on the paper submissions.